I AM A DESIGN RESEARCHER, PRACTITIONER AND EDUCATOR, CRAFTY PERSON, AND DOG LOVER AND HANDLER.

-I am currently working on my PhD in Interaction Design Research at the School of Interactive Arts + Technology (SIAT) at Simon Fraser University (SFU) in Vancouver, BC, Canada in the Everyday Design Studio under the supervision of Professors Ron Wakkary, Peter-Paul Verbeek (Univ. of Twente, NL), and Carman Neustaedter.
-My research interests include interaction design, research through design, speculative design, philosophy of technology (specifically postphenomenology) and its relation to design research and practice, sustainable interaction design, DIY, practice theory, and human-animal interaction.
+In 2018 I finished my PhD in Human-Computer Interaction/ Design Research at the School of Interactive Arts + Technology (SIAT) at Simon Fraser University (SFU) in Vancouver, BC, Canada in the Everyday Design Studio under the supervision of Professors Ron Wakkary, Peter-Paul Verbeek (University of Twente, Netherlands), and Carman Neustaedter.
+My research interests include interaction design, research through design, speculative design, human-technology relations, philosophy of technology (specifically technological mediation theory, postphenomenology and other posthumanist approaches) and its relation to design research and practice, sustainable interaction design, DIY, and human-animal interaction.

 Contact me for my CV.